What To Bring

 - Lightweight washable clothes: thin cotton, polyester

-- Men: Short sleeve shirts, khaki or thin nylon cargo pants
+- Men: Short sleeve shirts, khaki or thin nylon cargo pants.
+Please do not wear shorts when working.

-- Women: Skirts or dresses below knee length, short sleeve tops – NO TANK TOPS, no low cut tops
+- Women: Please be modest and wear culturally & professionally appropriate attire.
+Such as skirts or dresses below knee length, short sleeve tops – no tank tops & no low cut tops

 - Scrubs should NOT be worn outside of the OR